National Presbyterian Church: Theology

-As a “credal” and “Reformed” church within the Presbyterian Church (USA) denomination, The National Presbyterian Church accepts and confirms the eleven documents that comprise its Book of Confessions, beginning with the Nicene Creed and Apostles' Creed, and moving to the Barmen Declaration and the Confession of 1967.
+As a “creedal” and “Reformed” church within the Presbyterian Church (USA) denomination, The National Presbyterian Church accepts and confirms the eleven documents that comprise its Book of Confessions, beginning with the Nicene Creed and Apostles' Creed, and moving to the Barmen Declaration and the Confession of 1967.
 In accordance with these confessions, the church's members, clergy, and officers of The National Presbyterian Church adopted the following statement of faith:

 We are forgiven, redeemed and made whole by Jesus Christ.
 God is the Creator who made the universe and made us.
 We know and worship God as our heavenly Father, through relationship with his Son by the power of the Holy Spirit.
 Jesus Christ is our Lord and the world's only Savior.
 Through his life, death and resurrection, God offers us forgiveness and the opportunity to renew our relationship with God now and forever.
 Scripture is more than a set of guidelines or ideals.
 It is the Word of God, and our authority in faith and life.
 It tells us how human beings are to be in relationship with God and how our relationships with God and others become broken.
 It proclaims who Jesus Christ is and how he saves us.
 All Jesus-followers are called to live out their faith within his Church.